Jaaz7/expense-tracker/README.md

   - <img src="https://github.com/Jaaz7/expense-tracker/assets/130407877/f117cc93-ba50-4155-8e82-b00870095404" width=30% height=30%>

 - **The Submit Button**
+  - The form only allows submission when all the inputs are correctly filled.
-  - Once a value is added, the submit button will create a row with the transaction's clear information.
+  - Once a value is added and the button submitted, it will create a row with the transaction's clear information.
-  - Once a value is added, it will accurately add or subtract the numbers in the header: total, income and expense.
+  - It will also accurately add or subtract the numbers in the header: total, income and expense.
   - Improved user experience with setting the focus: the name input gets focused each time a new value is submitted.
   - <img src="https://github.com/Jaaz7/expense-tracker/assets/130407877/02fde726-28d2-4ae8-925c-8f9a06f9e926" width=10% height=10%>